Codecademy/docs/content/javascript/concepts/arrow-functions/arrow-functions.md

 The syntax for an arrow function expression does not require the `function` keyword and uses a fat arrow `=>` to separate the parameter(s) from the body.
 However, they are limited and can't be used in all situations.

-Arrow functions can be defined with zero or more arguments.
-They can also be defined on one or more lines.
+Arrow functions can be defined with zero or more parameters, on one or more lines.

 There are several variations of arrow functions:
 - Arrow functions with a single parameter do not require `()` around the parameter list.